 Certain of our lease agreements contain tenant improvement allowances.
-For purposes of recognizing incentives, we amortize the incentives over the estimated useful lives.
+For purposes of recognizing incentives, we amortize the incentives over the the shorter of the estimated useful lives or lease term.
 For tenant improvement allowances, we also record a deferred rent liability or an obligation in our non-current liabilities on the consolidated balance sheets.